-The personal injury lawyers at MacArthur, MacArthur & Associates, P.C. have the knowledge and experience to help business and insurance clients with issues relating to Personal Injury Protection.
+The personal injury lawyers at MacArthur, MacArthur & Associates, P.L.L.C. have the knowledge and experience to help business and insurance clients with issues relating to Personal Injury Protection.
 Whether issues relate to coverage, excluded claimants, the priority of PIP insurers, PIP benefits, Property Protection Benefits, indemnification by the Michigan Catastrophic Claims Association, or uninsured and underinsured motorist coverage, we can provide the answers and assistance you need.

 Michigan is one of the most litigious of all the states that have no-fault automobile statutes.
 For that reason, Michigan’s no-fault case law is very well developed.
 Our attorneys know the Michigan statutes and court decisions that apply to the full range of no-fault issues.
 We draw on our extensive experience and knowledge to find answers and solutions for clients when they encounter no-fault insurance issues or concerns.

 A thorough analysis of a first party no-fault claim includes an assessment of five essential issues:

 Without specifically considering all these critical issues, viable cost-saving defenses are missed, and opportunities are lost.
 Our attorneys conduct comprehensive, economically efficient discovery that enables us to provide you with a thorough and complete analysis of no-fault claims.
 Our comprehensive analysis enables you to make the right decisions on your claims.